-- The Income Support Bonus is a tax-free payment made twice annually to eligible recipients to assist with unexpected costs. - Qualifying payments include Newstart Allowance, Sickness Allowance, Youth Allowance, Austudy, ABSTUDY Living Allowance, Special Benefit, Parenting Payment Single, Parenting Payment Partnered and Farm Household Allowance. - Recipients of an education allowance under the Veterans' Children Education Scheme and the Military Rehabilitation and Compensation Act Education and Training Scheme are also eligible. - To be eligible a person must be qualified for, and in receipt of, a qualifying payment on 20 March and/or 20 September. - Eligible recipients are only entitled to one Income Support Bonus payment in each instalment period regardless of how many qualifying payments they receive. - · The instalment rates are:
+- The Income Support Bonus is a tax-free payment made twice annually to eligible recipients to assist with unexpected costs. - Qualifying payments include Newstart Allowance, Sickness Allowance, Youth Allowance, Austudy, ABSTUDY Living Allowance, Special Benefit, Parenting Payment Single, Parenting Payment Partnered and Farm Household Allowance. - Recipients of an education allowance under the Veterans' Children Education Scheme and the Military Rehabilitation and Compensation Act Education and Training Scheme are also eligible. - To be eligible a person must be under age pension age and qualified for, and in receipt of, a qualifying payment on 20 March and/or 20 September. - Eligible recipients are only entitled to one Income Support Bonus payment in each instalment period regardless of how many qualifying payments they receive.

+The instalment rates are:

-- single \$109.70 - member of a couple \$91.40 - member of a couple separated by illness \$109.70 - member of a couple partner is in respite care \$109.70 - member of a couple partner is in prison \$109.70
+Single \$109.70 Member of a couple \$91.40 Member of a couple separated by illness \$109.70 Member of a couple partner is in respite care \$109.70 Member of a couple partner is in prison \$109.70

 The payment will be paid on the earliest day on which it is reasonably practicable after the test days in March and September.
-The payment will be indexed to Consumer Price Index twice annually, in March and September.